LJWatson/website-tink-eleventy/src/posts/2021-08-30-notes-on-synthetic-speech.md

 ### Formant TTS

 Formant TTS creates artificial sounds based on a set of rules that mimic the basic characteristics of human speech (like frequency and amplitude).
-It needs little processor power, making it a good choice for devices with little or unknown computational capability - like computers running screen readers in the 1990s.
+It needs little processor power, making it a good choice for devices with little or unknown computational capability - like computers running screen readers in the 1990s or older computers today.

 The fact that formant TTS is entirely artificial means it's flexible enough to convert any text into synthetic speech, but the rules for generating different voices are limited.
 For example, a female voice is typically created by nothing more sophisticated than doubling the pitch of a male voice.

-Speech generated using formant TTS has few audio glitches, so it's intelligible even at faster speeds, but it's every bit as artificial as the TTS itself, sounding robotic, monotone, and utterly devoid of expression.

-My usual Windows screen reader is Jaws, which uses the Eloquence ETI TTS by default.
+My usual Windows screen reader is Jaws, which uses the Eloquence TTS by default.
 There are eight voices available; Reed, Shelly, Bobby, Rocko, Glen, Sandy, Grandma and Grandpa.
+The voices are intended to represent people of different ages and/or binary genders, but as the following demo shows, the voice characterisations are rudimentary at best:

 <details>
-<summary aria-label="Show media player for Eloquence TTS demo">Show media player</summary>
+<summary aria-label="Show media player for Eloquence TTS">Show media player</summary>
-<audio controls src="../media/2021/Eloquence-TTS-voices.mp3"></audio>
+<audio controls src="../media/2021/TTS_Eloquence-demo.mp3"></audio>

+### Eloquence TTS transcript

+All voices have an American accent.

+Robotic Male Adult Voice: "Hello, this is the voice of Reed.," Robotic Female Adult Voice: "This is the voice of Shelly," Robotic Male Child Voice: "This is the voice of Bobby," Robotic Deep Male Adult Voice: "This is the voice of Rocko," Robotic High Male Adult Voice: "This is the voice of Glen," Robotic High Female Adult Voice: "This is the voice of Sandy," Robotic Elder Female Voice: "This is the voice of Grandma," Robotic Elder Male Voice: "and this is the voice of Grandpa."
 </details>

+Speech generated using formant TTS has few audio glitches, so it's intelligible even at faster speeds, but it's every bit as artificial as the TTS itself, sounding robotic, monotone, and utterly devoid of expression.

+In the following demo, the formant Eloquence TTS is used to speak a passage of text at the default speaking rate set by Jaws, then again at the rate at which I typically listen to my screen reader:

 <details>
-<summary>Show media player</summary>
+<summary aria-label="Show media player for formant TTS demo">Show media player</summary>

-<audio src="../media/2021/Eloquence-TTS-voices.mp3" controls></audio>
+<audio controls src="../media/2021/TTS_formant-demo.mp3></audio>

+### Formant TTS transcript

+Robotic Male Adult Voice (Slow):
+"For millions of years, humans lived just like the animals.
+Then something happened that unleashed the power of our imagination.
+We learned to talk."

+Robotic Male Adult Voice (Fast):
+"For millions of years, humans lived just like the animals.
+Then something happened that unleashed the power of our imagination.
+We learned to talk."
 </details>

 ### Concatenative TTS